DuendeInexistente/Cirque/ShortStories.md

  "How do you know I am not the wrong guy?"

- "Leaf, I am good at judging ponies.
-I got to be."
+ "Leaf, I am good at judging ponies."

  "Er, how so?"
 He asked, backed into a literal corner and hoping to stall her.